 I’m hearing agents talk about great listings that get one or two offers rather than many multiples.

-To drill down to the relevant comparables, please work with a local real estate professional who knows how to crunch the numbers.
+To drill down to the relevant comparables, please work with a local real estate professional who knows how to crunch the numbers and factor in important elements, such as view, schools, pricing tier, etc..
 “Easy answers” may make good sound bites, but they don’t make a good basis for an informed real estate perspective for buying or selling.
 It’s way too important to get this wrong.